- Water Quality

 Kansas represents a unique divergence of geographical access to water resources, so water policy is not a "one-size-fits-all" solution.
 As the dividing line to the prairie and high plains, northeast Kansas and parts of southeast Kansas are verdant with ample supply to fresh ground and surface water.
 Moving westward, communities in central and western Kansas rely on aquifers, reservoirs, and groundwater wells.
 These areas are naturally more arid but also have a greater agricultural base.
 They recognize challenges ahead in ensuring a sustainable localized water supply.

 Although we are fortunate to have robust water resources in northeast Kansas, WaterOne stays engaged in statewide water policy.
 It remains an important conversation, affecting the state economy and our neighbor Kansans.

-To better ensure we’re anticipating and providing for our customers’ needs, a number of years ago WaterOne became a member of Kansas River Water Assurance District No. 1.
+To better ensure we're anticipating and providing for our customers' needs, a number of years ago WaterOne became a member of Kansas River Water Assurance District Number 1.
 We joined over a dozen other municipal and industrial water users to invest in the construction of federal reservoirs at Milford, Tuttle Creek, and Perry Lake.
-In exchange for our investment in the reservoirs, the partners in the assurance district have a “right of first refusal” to use stored reservoir resources.
+In exchange for our investment in the reservoirs, the partners in the assurance district have a "right of first refusal" to use stored reservoir resources.
 There are three assurance districts in Kansas; the others are organized on the Marais des Cygnes River and the Cottonwood and Neosho River Basins.